The Completed SDSS-IV extended Baryon Oscillation Spectroscopic Survey: Cosmological Implications from two Decades of Spectroscopic Surveys at the Apache Point observatory: Implications of Growth Measurements

 Here we consider a phenomenological parameterization of gravity, as described in Section~\ref{subsec:growth}, allowing for the two metric potentials $\Psi$ and $\Phi$ to deviate from their GR prediction, independent of the speed of gravitational waves.
 The parameter $\mu_0$ characterizes the deviation of $\Psi$, which determines the response of matter to the gravitational potential and thus can be probed by RSD.
 The parameter $\Sigma_0$ characterizes the deviation of $\Psi+\Phi$, which determines the propagation of light and thus can be probed by lensing.
 Therefore, the combination of varying $\mu_0$ and $\Sigma_0$ provides us with a null test of gravity along the degeneracy direction of our most potent probes of modified gravity, RSD and lensing (WL and CMB lensing).

 Assuming the fiducial cosmological model to be \LCDM\ with the background parameters fixed to the baseline values (see Appendix~\ref{sec:appendix_model}), we compute the constraints on $\mu_0$ and $\Sigma_0$ (right panel of Figure~\ref{fig:growth_amplitude}).
+We use MGCAMB \citep{zucca19a}\footnote{\url{https://github.com/sfu-cosmo/MGCAMB}} to allow for these phenomenological tests of general relativity.
 As expected, WL+CMB lensing mainly constrain $\Sigma_0$, while RSD is only sensitive to $\mu_0$.
 A combination of both probes is necessary to break degeneracies between the two parameters.
-With the combined RSD and lensing, we find $\mu_0=-0.04 \pm 0.25$ and $\Sigma_0=-0.024\pm0.054$, consistent with the GR prediction of $\mu_0=\Sigma_0=0$.
+With the combined RSD and lensing, we find $\mu_0=-0.05 \pm 0.24$ and $\Sigma_0=-0.024\pm0.054$, consistent with the GR prediction of $\mu_0=\Sigma_0=0$.